When the Family Looks Perfect but Feels Wrong - Narcissistic Family Show

 Characteristics of a Narcissistic Family

-Psychological research and clinical practice describe several common patterns in families with narcissistic traits:
+Psychological research and clinical practice highlight patterns typical of families marked by narcissistic traits:

-Scapegoating and favouritism: Some children may be idealised, while others are criticised or blamed for the family’s problems and treated like an option
+Scapegoating and favouritism – Siblings are often cast in contrasting roles, leading to division, rivalry, and fractured bonds.
+Some children may be idealised, while others are criticised or blamed for the family’s problems and treated like an option .(McBride, 2008).

 Common Roles Children Play in a Narcissistic Family